 6.Sign MoA/LSA

-You must sign and submit a duly attested memorandum of association (MoA)/LSA on the Invest in Dubai portal for license issuance.
+You must sign and submit a duly attested memorandum of association (MoA)/LSA on the Invest in Dubai portal for mainland license issuance.
+This is a core part of company formation for a mainland company.

 7.Obtain External Approval & Apply for Trade License